Your Photos Don’t Have to Be Spectacular

 Related read • Being a Travel Photographer - More Than Just Taking Photos

-And from that moment, I noticed the beauty of the kind of places we normally only spent one night in.
-It takes more effort to see the photos but they’re always there.
+And from that moment, I noticed the beauty of the kind of places where we normally only spend one night.
+It takes more effort to find photos to take when you’re going out but they’re always there.
 It’s those photos that will make your travel photography special.
 Everybody takes the same photos these days.
 There are lines at famous landmarks where everybody takes the same shot.
-Don’t be one of those people.
-Head in the other direction and go look for local life.
+Don’t be one of those people—head in the other direction and go look for local life and regular people.
 Try to find those special photographs that no one else shoots.
-That’s what we need in order to make travel photography interesting again.
+That’s what we need to make travel photography interesting again.

 What the most interesting ‘boring’ place you’ve visited?